Common Difficulties Experienced

 Find out more about sensory issues with our fact sheet F05 Sensory Processing Disorder and High Learning Potential

 Many children with high learning potential find it hard to develop friendships with their peers.
 This is often because their cognitive abilities being advanced for their ages means they are functioning at a different social level to children their own age.
 This is most pronounced as preschoolers but continues throughout childhood.
-Being in the top 2-5% of the population means there is…TO VIEW THE REST OF THE ARTICLE PLEASE LOG INTO YOUR ACCOUNT
+Being in the top 2-5% of the population means there is not likely to be another peer functioning at the same level in their class, or even their school.
+This is why children with high learning potential often gravitate towards playing with older children.
+In addition, having advanced reasoning ability means that children with high learning potential do not progress through the social development stages in the same way as other children their age and may find it hard to understand the behaviour of other children and the testing of boundaries that is sometimes unfair.

 Find out more with our advice sheet PA603 Friendships and High Learning Potential Children

 Many children with high learning potential suffer with negative aspects of perfectionism.
 Perfectionism in HLP children is caused by their advanced perception; they understand what carrying out a task as well as an adult or as well as expected looks like.
-Their perfectionism is compounded by…TO VIEW THE REST OF THE ARTICLE PLEASE LOG INTO YOUR ACCOUNT
+Their perfectionism is compounded by them almost always being able to fulfil that expectation as a young child and not experiencing falling short of expectation very often.
+Negative experiences of perfectionism arise when physical barriers get in the way of them achieving their expectation, when they try but fail or when they perceive how difficult a task will be and decide not to even try.

 Find out more with our advice sheet PA604 Perfectionism and High Learning Potential Children